HerbCaudill/crdx/src/chain/README.md

 By itself, the `chain` module doesn't know anything about teams or access rules.
 It just creates chains, appends to them, and checks them for internal validity.

-The `team` module contributes the semantics of different types of links and their corresponding payloads: For example, a link with the `ADD_MEMBER` type has a payload containing information about the member to be added, as well as a list of roles to add them to.
+The `team` module contributes the semantics of different types of links and their corresponding payloads: For example, a link with the `ADD_USER` type has a payload containing information about the member to be added, as well as a list of roles to add them to.

 A team’s latest membership state is calculated by running a chain’s collection of links through a reducer, much the same way Redux uses a reducer to calculate state as the accumulated effect of a sequence of actions.
 The reducer will throw an error if there are any violations of group rules—for example, a non-admin inviting or removing members, or a member doing anything after they’ve been removed.